Top 10 Conveyor Belt Deicers for Steel Mills & Foundries

 What freeze point rating do I need for a steel mill or foundry in northern climates?

-Operations in northern U.S. and Canadian climates should target deicers rated to at least -30°F to -60°F to maintain effectiveness during polar vortex events.
+Operations in northern U.S. and Canadian climates should target deicers rated for -30°F to -60°F to maintain effectiveness during polar vortex events.
 Products rated only to -10°F or 0°F can fail under extreme conditions, leaving belt surfaces unprotected.

 Can conveyor belt deicers also help with dust control?

-Select industrial deicers — including DirectChem's formulation — trap fine dust particles on bulk material surfaces while preventing freeze bonding.
+Select industrial deicers — including Zircon's formulation — trap fine dust particles on the surfaces of bulk materials while preventing freeze bonding.
 This makes them particularly useful in winter when cold, dry material is prone to dusting during transfer and offloading.

 How often should conveyor belt deicer be applied in cold weather operations?